 12. Winnipeg Folk Festival

-Held during the second week of July and spanning four days, the festival hosts more than 70 artists ranging from Nordic folk to bluegrass.
-Enjoy artists from Australia, Iceland, Ireland, the United Kingdom, the Netherlands, and many more countries.
+Held during the second week of July and spanning four days, the festival hosts more than 70 artists from Australia, Iceland, Ireland, the United Kingdom, the Netherlands and many other countries.

-To avoid congestion, the organizers avoid selling tickets at the venue.
-You have to book your tickets beforehand at their office or online.
+This is a busy, popular event.
+Tickets must be purchased beforehand at their office or online.
 Tickets are available for each day or as a combo.
-Book more and spend less to enjoy a rocking weekend!
+Book more and spend less to enjoy a magical weekend!

 13. Dawson City Music Festival

 Dawson City in the Yukon hosts “Canada’s tiny, perfect Festival” — the Dawson City Music Festival — in July (2023 dates are July 21-23).
 The 2023 festival features 13 artists and 8 shows at 3 venues in the city: Palace Grand Theatre, St. Paul’s Anglican Church and outdoors at Front Street Gazebo.

 This is one of Canada's niche festivals, and it has been presenting world-class grassroots music performances since 1979.
 It’s also a wonderful opportunity to experience Dawson City’s Klondike hospitality.
 The outdoor concerts at Front Street Gazebo are free of cost, while tickets are required for the other two venues.